pagkly/Zed/Investopedia3/Fully Diluted Shares Definition.md

 Fully Diluted Shares Definition
 ## What are Fully Diluted Shares?

-Fully diluted shares are the total number of common shares of a company that will be outstanding and available to trade on the open market after all possible sources of conversion, such as [convertible bonds](https://www.investopedia.com/terms/c/convertiblebond.asp) and [employee stock options](https://www.investopedia.com/terms/e/eso.asp), are exercised.
+Fully diluted shares are the total number of common shares of a company that will be outstanding and available to trade on the open market after all possible sources of conversion, such as [[convertible bonds]](https://www.investopedia.com/terms/c/convertiblebond.asp) and [[employee stock options]](https://www.investopedia.com/terms/e/eso.asp), are exercised.
 Fully diluted shares include not only those which are currently issued but also those that could be claimed through conversion.
-This number of shares is needed for a company’s [earnings per share](https://www.investopedia.com/terms/b/basic-earnings-per-share.asp) (EPS) calculations because applying fully diluted shares increases the share basis in the calculation while reducing the dollars earned per share of common stock.
+This number of shares is needed for a company’s [[earnings per share]](https://www.investopedia.com/terms/b/basic-earnings-per-share.asp) (EPS) calculations because applying fully diluted shares increases the share basis in the calculation while reducing the dollars earned per share of common stock.

 ## Understanding Fully Diluted Shares